Education, health and care plans (EHCPs) can help some children and young people.

-A personal budget is an amount of money identified to deliver all or some of the provision set out in an Education, Health and Care Plan (EHCP).
+A personal budget is an amount of money identified to deliver all or some of the provision set out in an education, health and care (EHC) plan.

 The personal budget will reflect the whole of the EHCP and will be based on clear, agreed outcomes.
 The decision making process to establish and agree a budget is transparent and challengeable.

 - direct payments - you get the money in your account to pay for services yourself

 - third party arrangements - you choose an individual or organisation to manage the funds for you

 Personal SEN budgets are not usually given to parents/carers or young people who go to a state-funded or independent specialist educational settings.
 This is because they get all the money to provide the provision needed.

 If a parent or carer, or young person wants a personal SEN budget they must get permission from the head teacher or principal and governing body of the educational setting first.
 This is so the chosen provider can deliver the provision on the premises.
 If they do not agree, the personal SEN budget cannot be given whilst the child or young person attends that setting.